Austin skyline

 What is it?
 Zilker Park’s crown jewel, this legendary natural pool is filled with fresh water from nearby springs.

 Why go?
 Austin gets hot, and you need to cool off.
 Lounge on the grassy areas before diving into the cool spring water (the pool reaches depths of 18 feet in some spots).
 Barton Springs has played host to generations of Austinites and an endangered little guy called the Barton Springs Salamander.
-The "Splash! into the Edwards Aquifer" exhibit in the Beverly S. Sheffield Education Center near the bathhouse teaches guests about the history and biology of the springs.
-This will be relocated to the main entrance of the pool in 2024.
+The "Splash! into the Edwards Aquifer" exhibit, which has been relocated from the Beverly S. Sheffield Education Center to the pool’s main entrance, teaches guests about the history and biology of the springs.

 Advertising